Bl4Cc4t/GoodTwitter2/readme.md

 ### Background
 Since [GoodTwitter](https://github.com/ZusorCode/GoodTwitter) will [stop working on June 1st 2020](https://twitter.com/ZusorOW/status/1258885451055800320), I decided to create a somewhat fix for the site.

+### Disclaimers
-Please keep in mind that a few things break from time to time so creating pull requests and/or issues is appreciated.
+- Please keep in mind that a few things break from time to time so creating pull requests and/or issues is appreciated.

-Also, this is by no means a full recreation of the old design, it is more like a hybrid between the two.
+- This is by no means a full recreation of the old design, it is more like a hybrid between the two.
+- Currently only the dark theme (dim mode) is supported.
+Support for the other modes may be added in the future!

 ### Installation
 To use this script, you need a userscript manager.